List of special economic zones: Thailand

 Thailand's Board of Investment (BOI) estimates that in 2015, 20-25 percent of Thailand's exports were accounted for by border trade.
 The BOI identifies 13 Thai industries that benefit from SEZs: agriculture; ceramics; autos; electronics; plastics; gems; furniture; textiles; medical equipment; pharmaceuticals; logistics; tourism; and industrial estates.
 Companies in target industries will receive an eight-year tax exemption; import duty exemptions on machinery and raw materials; double deductions on transportation costs; cheap electricity and water for 10 years; a 25 percent deduction for facilities construction; faster licensing and permit issuance; improved infrastructure and customs services within the SEZ, and other non-tax incentives.
 Perhaps the biggest incentive is the exclusive right to use unskilled foreign labour as the Thai workforce is in decline.
 Because of inadequate infrastructure in the SEZs, the government approved infrastructure development plans for SEZs that saw 2.6 billion baht expended on 45 projects in 2015 and another 79 projects, worth 7.9 billion baht, to be completed in 2016.

-Ukraine

-Special Economic Zones existed in Ukraine until March 31, 2005.
-The first created was the Nouth-Crimean Experimental Economic Zone Syvash (since 1996).
-From 1998 to 2000 11 new zones were created.